tdauth/wowr/README.md

 * Freelancers gain more experience than warlords from killing hostile units.
 * Basic support for computer-controlled players.

+## Crashes

+At the moment the map seems to end after some time.
+We played some games for one hour and suddenly the game ended and all players saw the score screen.
+Hence, I am trying to collect replays with the game ending to reconstruct the bug.

+[crashes](./crashes) contains folders with map and replay files of the corresponding games.

 ## Bug Fixes

 It does also fix several bugs of the original map: